 Reading Case Study - The Reading Case Study is the signature assignment for the course.
 The assignment requires you to select a student with a disability with whom you will implement a comprehensive sequence of tasks representing excellent practices in reading assessment and intervention.
-This project should be submitted by 4:30 pm on the respective due date.
+This project should be submitted by 7:20 pm on the respective due date.
 Follow the scoring checklist when completing this assignment.
+You will submit this assignment in two places, both TK20 and Blackboard.